oxygenxml/oxygenxml.cgm.support/README.md

 # oxygenxml.cgm.support
-Oxygen XML Plugin contributing additional libraries which allow the application to render CGM images in Author mode.
+Oxygen XML Editor does not render by default CGM images.
+This plugin contributes additional libraries which allow it to render CGM images in Author mode.